Food Allergen Labelling and Notification Regs 2014

 What do the Regulations aim to achieve?

 It is estimated that in the UK 2 million people have a food allergy.
 In order to assist allergic individuals in avoiding the food that causes the allergic reaction the Regulations require food businesses to provide clear and accurate information on the allergens present in the food they have produced.
 This means ensuring that all prepacked food is clearly labelled for allergens and that clear allergen information is provided for non-prepacked foods.

 The Regulations include a list of the 14 most common ingredients and processing aids that cause food allergies and intolerances.
 In accordance with the legislation, if your food product contains or uses an ingredient or processing aid derived from one of the listed substances or products then it will need to be declared to the customer.
-New Allergen documents.

 Our Guidance Notes on the Food Allergen Notification Requirements for Food Businesses look at each of the 14 Allergen Groups in detail and also explain what suppliers of both prepacked food and non-prepacked food need to do and what procedures they should put in place to facilitate compliance with the Regulations.

 The Allergen Policy is suitable for food business operators who provide non-prepacked foods and foods prepacked for direct sale.
 The policy contains information on the 14 Allergen Groups that must be declared and who has the responsibility for ensuring compliance with the Regulations.
 The Policy also details how the Company will monitor the provision of supplier information, the management of cross contamination, training and the provision of oral allergen information.

 Three template forms are also available to help you to keep track of allergens used in your food business operation and to manage their use.
 The three templates are; Supplier Allergen Checklist, Recipe Allergen Checklist and Delivered Product – Supplier Notification of Allergens.

-.
 What happens if my business does not comply with the Regulations?